-Public Notification R Public Notification Rule The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
-These notices immediately alert consumers if there is a serious problem with their drinking water (e.g., a boil water emergency) Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 02/25/2021 05/03/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-The City did not realize a violation had occurred since the samples were taken, but the lab failed to submit the results to TCEQ.
+Public Notification Rule The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
+These notices immediately alert consumers if there is a serious problem with their drinking water (e.g., a boil water emergency) Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 03/21/2022 2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+City failed to take Lead and Copper samples during 2020 and did not properly notify you, the customer, that the violation occurred.

-PUBLIC PARTICIPATION OPPORTUNITIES City Council Meeting

-Date: Second Tuesday of each month
+PUBLIC PARTICIPATION OPPORTUNITIES City Council Meeting Date: Second Tuesday of each month

 Time: 7 P.M.

-Location: 516 Ranch House Road, Willow Park, TX 76087 Phone Number: 817-441-7108
+Location: 120 El Chico, Suite A, Willow Park, TX 76087 Phone Number: 817-441-7108